 I probably don’t have to convince you that spending quality time with each individual child is important.
 You want to bond with your children!
 But there are other benefits to one on one time.

 It’s more affordable.
 Taking the whole crew out can cost a fortune.
 Even if tickets are “only” $7, when you multiply that by (in our case) five kids, it can get pricey in a hurry.
 Taking only one child for some special time makes that $7 more practical.

 It’s more personal.
 Maybe not every child in your family loves roller coasters.
 But your oldest always begs to go to the theme park!
 Not all of them are interested in a science museum.
 But your third born could spend hours there.

 Choosing to take just that one child makes it more fun for everyone.Tips for spending quality time with the kids in your large family. #largefamilyClick To Tweet

 Don’t forget about spending quality time with your spouse!
 They need your time just as much (and maybe more).
 Luckily, many of these tips will work for your date night, too!

 It can be tough to find the time to spend with just one of your kids.
 But it’s important to try to make this time happen.

-A large family home is a busy one!
+A big family home is a busy one!
 Sometimes you don’t know that a child is struggling until you have a quiet conversation with them.
 A one on one “date night” is a great way to learn what’s new in his world.

 Where to Start?